chaosim/twoside/README.md

 # Installation
 Just npm install twoside, and then copy twoside.js to your folder.

-# wath' new in 0.1.3
+# what's new in 0.1.4
-* fix: make karma test runner happy.
+* fixbug: fix a big bug when running on nodejs: require(path) in twoside.js searched module based the path of twoside.js.

 # description
 make module can be used in both server side and client side.